-My wife was a teacher prior to the birth of our latest daughter, so I know just how hard a job that is.
-I also wondered about the teacher burnout statistics.
+My wife is a teacher prior, so I know just how hard a job that is.
+But since I’ve heard the average teacher only lasts 5 years, I wondered what the teacher burnout statistics were.

 Here’s what I discovered in doing a little research:

 66% of teachers want to leave their job and 41.3% of new teachers leave the profession within the first 5 years.
 Teachers also suffer from higher than average rates of drug and alcohol use.
 At any given point in time, 36.4% are likely to quit.

 But there’s a lot more to the story.